Metrika-Inc/agent/README.md

 ```bash
 MA_BLOCKCHAIN={blockchain} MA_API_KEY={api_key} bash -c "$(curl -L https://raw.githubusercontent.com/Metrika-Inc/agent/master/install.sh)"
 ```
 The script serves as installer by default, but can also be used with flags `--upgrade` or `--uninstall`.
-In it's default mode it does the following:
+In its default mode it does the following:
 * Downloads the latest stable release of Metrika Agent for `{blockchain}`.
 * Sets up Metrika Agent as `systemd` service.
 * Creates and populates `/etc/metrikad`: